yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-The default transformation implementation uses the injected [Transformer](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Transformer 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.Transformer') object to transform the source dataset to the result dataset.
+The default transformation implementation uses the injected [Transformer](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Transformer 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.Transformer')object to transform the source dataset to the result dataset.

 ##### Returns